subskipper/WebAPIDemo/README.md

 WebAPI_Demo
 ===========

-Work Demo for WebAPI v1
+Work Demo for WebAPI v1.
+Used to show a simple working WebAPI solution built on EF.